searchhub/searchhub.github.io/ui/readme.fr.md

 # Keyboard Shortcuts

-Press 'Shift'+'?' anywhere in the UI to open up an overview of all supported shortcuts.
+Press 'Shift'+'?' to open up an overview of all supported shortcuts.
+This and all those shortcuts work anywhere in the UI as long as the curser focus is not placed on an input field.

 # SmartSuggest